Cooling system circulation guide

 Water pump noise symptoms

-• Whining from the front of the engine.
+• ✓Whining from the front or side of the engine.

-• Belt or pulley area looks wet or stained.
+• ✓Belt or pulley area looks wet, stained or crusty.

 Water pump or thermostat fault?